Maternal Child/Women's Health Services

 Accessing this Service:

-At home, you will fill out a pre-registration package that you receive from your health care provider.
-Please read your pre-registration package again before your due date and update any information as required.
-You will need to bring this paperwork in with you if you come in for an assessment or when you come in labour.
+At home, you will fill out a pre-registration package that you receive from your healthcare provider.
+Please return your pre-registration package at 36-38 weeks gestation.
+Currently, our screening desk in the main lobby of the hospital is collecting these packages.
 In the package, you will find a list of necessary items to bring to hospital and information on when you should come to the hospital to be assessed, regarding signs of labour or other pregnancy concerns.
 Please feel free to call the unit at 519-421-4210 if you have any concerns about the pre-registration process or if you feel you should come in to be assessed.

 To limit potential exposure to or transmission of COVID-19, the hospital has implemented some restrictions and changes in the Maternal Child/Women's Health Unit.
 Click here to access COVID-19 information for expectant parents.

 The Maternal Child Unit welcomes over 900 new babies into the world each year.
 We provide individualized antepartum, intrapartum and postpartum care within a family-centred framework.
 Holistic care provided within a multi-disciplinary team composed of obstetricians, midwives, family physicians, surgeons and highly skilled nursing staff, including lactation consultants.
 In our goal to achieve Baby Friendly status, as recognized by the WHO, we collaborate with Public Health to ensure a seamless transition to home.